njhammond/hand_record_utility/README.md

 Definitions
 ==

 A hand has 13 cards.
 A hand record has 4 hands.
-We try to avoid using the term 'board' as this refers to a hand record with a board number.

 There are 53,644,737,765,488,792,839,237,440,000 possible bridge deals.